Jones era enters second season for Peral River Community Colllege football with aspirations of dramatic improvement over last year’s 4-5 campaign.

-Anderson opted to return to the high school ranks in 2004, taking over the head coaching post at Columbia High program in Lake City, Fla., where he also taught math.
+Anderson opted to return to the high school ranks in 2004, taking over the head coaching post at Columbia High program in Lake City, Fla.
 From there, he head to East Gadsden High in Havana, Fla., where he was head coach and a math and P.E. instructor from 2006 until 2009.

 During his EGHS tenure, 13 of his players signed with four-year colleges, including the school’s first Southeastern Conference signee.
 In addition, four of his players inked scholarship in the junior college ranks.
 In the four seasons prior to his arrival, East Gadsden had only one Division 1AA signee and one at the Juco level.

-Anderson headed to Cairo, Ga. in 2010 where he served as defensive ends coach and math instructor at Cairo High before being hired as head coach at Escambia High in Pensacola, Fla., for the 2010 and 2011 seasons.
+Anderson headed to Cairo, Ga. in 2010 where he served as defensive ends coach at Cairo High before being hired as head coach at Escambia High in Pensacola, Fla., in 2010 2011.

 EHS’s program sported a 7-7 overall mark during his tenure, but the school’s 5-5 mark in 2010 was the first non-losing season in the past five years.
 That year, EHS was predicted to go winless.
-Anderson was also a math and P.E. instructor at Escambia.
+Anderson was also a math and P.E. instructor during his prep stints.

 WILLIE MACK GARZA